The Bachelor (Australian TV series) season 1: Episode 9

 Back at Cable Beach Club Resort and Spa the girls were having a casual game of tennis when another invitation arrived.
 Anna read out the invitation themed 'Fly to Sea – Two from Three'.
-Sarah Ali and Dani were invited.
+Sarah, Ali, and Dani were invited.
 There were gasps all round – someone is going home!
 The girls were flown out in a helicopter to the awaiting catamaran 'Great Escape' which had a landing pad on it.
-There was much excitement and screaming inside the cabin but the girls felt trepidation as one wasn't coming back.
-When they landed and greeted Tim who was awaiting their arrival, they said it felt like they were in a James Bond film.
-Dani stated she was glad she was with Ali and Sarah as she didn't care for their feelings and hoped she wasn't going home.
+There was much excitement and screaming inside the cabin, but the girls felt trepidation as one was not coming back.
+They landed and greeted Tim, who was awaiting their arrival.
+They said it felt like they were in a James Bond film.
+Dani stated she was glad she was with Ali and Sarah as she did not care for their feelings and hoped she was not going home.

-The date had the girls jumping from a rope that was rigged up to swing them out like a pendulum wherein they had to let go once they were out far enough.
+The date had the girls jumping from a rope that was rigged up to swing them out like a pendulum, wherein they had to let go once they were out far enough.
 Sarah went first and did a flop, followed by Ali and then Dani.
 Ali decided to have another go but once she was out the rope started to spin her wildly and she fell hard on the water, injuring her knee.
-After being brought on board by the crew, she was in shock and it was decided to get the helicopter to pick her up to take her to the hospital.
+After being brought on board by the crew, she was in shock, and it was decided to get the helicopter to pick her up to take her to the hospital.
 Tim was worried that Ali might not be able to continue in the show.
 He said he was upset and felt she was perfect because she was so positive even after the accident and suffering in pain.

-Sarah and Dani were worried it would be one of them to go home as Tim wouldn't send Ali home under those conditions.
-However, the date was abandoned and they returned to the Resort.
+Sarah and Dani were worried it would be one of them to go home as Tim would not send Ali home under those conditions.
+However, the date was abandoned, and they returned to the Resort.

-Natalie said Sarah needs to grow up before she gets married and be in a relationship (Sarah is 22).
+Natalie said Sarah needs to grow up before she gets married and be in a relationship since she was only 22.

-The girls were chatting waiting for Tim's arrival and were surprised at Sarah's lack of sympathy about Tim taking Ali to the hospital and staying by her side.
+The girls were chatting, waiting for Tim's arrival.
+They were surprised at Sarah's lack of sympathy about Tim taking Ali to the hospital and staying by her side.

 It was unknown if Ali would be present at the Rose Ceremony.
-Tim said Ali being in hospital had a massive impact on him and all he could think about, was Ali.
+Tim said Ali being in hospital had a massive impact on him and all he could think about was Ali.